 Protect Your Online Reputation with These 5 Simple Tips

-While you can certainly use different strategies to repair your image online, the best way to protect your online reputation is to be proactive.
-There are a number of measures you can take immediately that act as a defense against any negative information that could show up on the internet and harm your reputation.
+While there are many different strategies to repair your online image, the best way to protect your online reputation is being proactive.
+There are many measures you can take immediately to act as a defense against negative information showing up on the Internet and harming your reputation.

-Make sure that you have profiles in your own name, brand and company name in all the major social networks and bookmarking sites.
-These include Twitter, Facebook and Facebook Pages, LinkedIn, Google+, Yahoo and YouTube in particular.
-You should also consider creating profiles at MySpace, Naymz, and any new or rising social networks.
+Ensure that you have profiles in your own name, brand and business name on all of the major social networks and bookmarking sites.
+These sites include twitter, Facebook and Facebook pages, LinkedIn, Google+, Yahoo and YouTube in particular.
+You should also consider creating profiles on MySpace, Naymz, and any new or rising social networks.

-Don’t forget about the major bookmarking services and Q&A sites also, such as StumbleUpon and Yahoo Answers.
+Don’t forget about the major bookmarking services and question and answer sites as well, such as StumbleUpon and Yahoo answers.

-Make sure you have an email address in your name at gmail, at the minimum.
-Since this is such a widely used email service, you don’t want to end up with someone creating a gmail account in your name and sending information that looks like it came from you personally.
-You should also consider creating free accounts at widely used services like Hotmail and Yahoo among others.
+Make sure that you have an email address set up in your name Gmail.
+Since this is such a widely used email service, you don’t want somebody else to create a Gmail account in your name and then pose as you.
+When other users take advantage of an open email account on Gmail such as this they can use it to contact others and it can easily look like it came from you.
+Also consider creating free accounts at the biggest email services such as Hotmail and Yahoo.

-Even if you’re not planning to have your own blog, register your name as a domain so that someone else can’t claim it.
-You can use a domain registry like GoDaddy.com or Namecheap.com to claim your domain.
-Set it up so that it automatically renews each year.
+Even if you don’t plan on having your own blog, register your name as a domain name so that somebody else can’t come along and claim it.
+You can use a domain register like Namecheap or GoDaddy to claim your domain easily.
+Set it up so that automatically renews each year.

-You could also set up personal blogs at WordPress.com, Blogger.com, and Tumblr.com.
-Even if you only put up a single page with some public information about yourself, it’s worth claiming blogs in your name at these major sites.
-Look around to see if there are other places or sites in your market where people are active.
-Then set up profiles under your name there as well.
+You can also create personal blogs at WordPress.com, Blogger.com and Tumblr.com.
+Even if you only have a single page with some public information, it’s worth claiming those blogs in your name on all of these major sites.
+Otherwise you’re letting the competition squat on your potential domain names.
+Search around to see if there are other websites in your market where people are active.
+Set up profiles under your name there as well.

-In any profiles or accounts that have privacy settings, check them carefully to make sure you are only allowing appropriate information to be seen publicly.
-For example, you can set your Facebook profile privacy to hide your personal details from anyone other than people you have added as friends.
-The same goes for sites like Picasa, where people might be able to find embarrassing photos that you’ll regret later.
+Many profiles are accounts that contain privacy settings – check over them more carefully to make sure you are only allowing appropriate information to be seen publicly.
+For example, you can configure your Facebook profile’s privacy settings to hide personal details from anybody except your immediate friends.
+There are similar settings on websites like Picasa, where people might be able to find embarrassing photos that you will regret later.

-While you may have set up profiles and accounts in a variety of places online, that doesn’t mean you have to be actively participating everywhere.
-Unless you have an army of helpers, that would be impossible.
-You need to be in the places where you want to be seen.
+While you might have set up profiles and accounts on a variety of websites online, this doesn’t necessarily mean you have to actively participate on all of these websites.
+Unless you have a large number of people to help or devoted employees, that would probably be impossible.
+You only really need to be on the websites we want to be seen.

-If you protect your online reputation from the start, you can control at least some of the information that appears on the web.
-By making it more difficult for people to hijack your name and by keeping up a steady flow of content, you give yourself a significant edge against the type of people who might want to harm your image.
+If you proactively protect your online reputation from the get-go, you can actually control a lot of that information as it appears on the Web.
+By making it difficult for others to hijack your names and domain names and by keeping a steady flow of content, you’re giving yourself and your business and edge against the type of people who want to cause you harm.